Singular equivalences and homological conjectures: Homological conjectures and invariants of singular equivalences

 \section{Homological conjectures and invariants of singular equivalences}

-In this subsection, we prove that the Cartan determinant and Auslander--Reiten conjectures hold true for centralizer matrix algebras.
+In this section, we prove that the Cartan determinant and Auslander--Reiten conjectures hold true for centralizer matrix algebras.
 Our results in this section, together with known results, show that all homological conjectures hold true for centralizer matrix algebras.
-Also, a couple of homological invariants are given for singular equivalences of centralizer matrix algebras.
+Also, some homological invariants are given for singular equivalences of centralizer matrix algebras.

 Let $\Lambda$ be an Artin algebra.
 If $\gd(\Lambda)<\infty$, then $\det(C_\Lambda)=\pm 1$ (see \cite{e1}).
-Furthermore, a well-known conjecture, called the \emph{Cartan determinant conjecture} (see \cite{z1}), excludes the case: $\det(C_\Lambda)=-1$.
+Furthermore, a well-known conjecture, called the Cartan determinant conjecture (see \cite{z1}), excludes the case: $\det(C_\Lambda)=-1$.